maxsupun/Max-Robot/README.md

 <a href="https://t.me/MaxRobot_updates"><img src="https://img.shields.io/badge/Updates 💥-Telegram%20Group-blue.svg?logo=telegram"></a>

- All who helped at a glance
-> This project exists thanks to these awesome developers and their codes and contributions.
+This project exists thanks to these awesome developers and their codes and contributions.
 ![Supportors](https://contrib.rocks/image?repo=maxsupun/Max-Robot)
-> And credits goes to all who supported, all who helped and API & environmental equirement package devs and all projects helped in making this project.
+ And credits goes to all who supported, all who helped and API & environmental equirement package devs and all projects helped in making this project.
-> Special thanks to you for using bot
+ Special thanks to you for using bot

 Check For Updates